-4.9 The political balance rules apply to Joint Committees established under section 101(5) of the Local Government Act 1972 with the exception of rule 3.
+3.10 The political balance rules apply to Joint Committees established under section 101(5) of the Local Government Act 1972 except for rule 3.
 The allocation of seats on Joint Committees is therefore on an individual basis by each Committee.